informatics-isi-edu/facebase-docs/docs/_docs/using/user-key-concepts.md

 * **Projects** record the details of the projects that have contributed data in order to provide proper attribution.
 A Project is equivalent to an R01 investigation for example.
 * The resulting data from a project is organized into **Datasets** which describe a study as a whole.
 * Within each dataset is one or more **Experiments** which are described by their **Protocols**.
-* Each Experiment has **Biosamples** and groups of **Replicates** those Biosamples belong to.
+* Each Experiment has **Biosamples** that describe the biological characteristics of the specimens.
-* **Data Files** are associated with the specific replicate they were produced from.
-Which means you know the exact biological specimen where every data file came from, the biological characteristics of the image you're looking at and the related Experiment.
+* **Files** are associated with the specific biosample they were produced from.
+Which means you know the exact biological specimen where every data file came from, the biological characteristics of the image, raw sequencing read, or other data you're looking at and the related Experiment.

 ## FAIR Principles